saionroy/ROBBIN-Rowhammer-Based-Backdoor-Injection-during-Inference/README.md

 ## 📋 Overview

-This work presents ROBIN, a Rowhammer-based inference-time backdoor attack that accounts for hammering-induced bit flips.
+This work presents ROBBIN, a Rowhammer-based inference-time backdoor attack that accounts for hammering-induced bit flips.
 It uses deterministic vulnerability profiling to find stable, reproducible flip patterns at higher hammering intensities that overcome on-die error correction code (OECC).
-Utilizing this profiling, ROBIN iteratively selects the minimum number of DRAM pages to hammer, which improves the backdoor effect while accounting for all flips.
-Across three DDR4 chips, ROBIN attains close to 90% attack success rate (ASR) on triggered inputs while preserving >83% test accuracy (TA) on benign inputs, evaluated on ResNet-20 with CIFAR-10, for both FP32 and INT8 data types.
-ROBIN is the first practical backdoor attack that leverages device-specific vulnerabilities and achieves consistent attack efficacy across multiple DRAMs.
+Using this profiling, ROBBIN iteratively selects the minimum number of DRAM pages to hammer, thereby improving the backdoor effect while accounting for all flips.
+Across three DDR4 chips, ROBBIN attains a close to 90% attack success rate (ASR) on triggered inputs while preserving >83% test accuracy (TA) on benign inputs, evaluated on ResNet-20 with CIFAR-10, for both FP32 and INT8 data types.
+ROBBIN is the first practical backdoor attack that leverages device-specific vulnerabilities and achieves consistent attack efficacy across multiple DRAMs.

 ### Key Features
 - **Hardware-Aware Design**: Profiles actual DRAM vulnerability patterns instead of assuming arbitrary bit-flips